hrishabhayush/stable-cart/README.md

 # Primer

-**Crypto payments on Amazon that feel as seamless as credit cards**
+**Crypto payments on Amazon that feel as seamless as credit cards!**

-A Chrome extension that lets you pay for Amazon orders with crypto.
-We built an invisible bridge using gift cards so users never see the complexity they just get a smooth checkout experience.
+Primer is a Chrome extension that lets you pay for Amazon orders with crypto.
+We built an invisible bridge so that users never see the complexity of adding another settlement layer.
+They just get a smooth checkout experience.

 ## How It Works